mentasuave01/deno-devcontainer/README.md

-🚀 Bun Dev Container
+ 🦕 Deno Dev Container
 ---------------------

-This repository provides a development environment for [Bun](https://bun.sh/) using Visual Studio Code's [Dev Containers](https://containers.dev/).
+This repository provides a development environment for [Deno](https://deno.com/) using Visual Studio Code's [Dev Containers](https://containers.dev/).

-## About Bun
+## About Deno

-Bun is a fast JavaScript all-in-one toolkit designed for developing, testing, running, and bundling JavaScript and TypeScript projects.
-This Dev Container setup streamlines the development process by providing a pre-configured environment.
+Deno (/ˈdiːnoʊ/, pronounced dee-no) is an open source JavaScript, TypeScript, and WebAssembly runtime with secure defaults and a great developer experience.
+It's built on V8, Rust, and Tokio.

 ## Prerequisites